MELDProject/meld_classifier/Predict_on_new_patient.md

 ### First step - Organising your data!

-(Comming soon: enabling the classifier to run on BIDS formatted data)

 You need to organise the MRI data for the patients you want to run the classifier on.

 In the 'input' folder where your meld data has / is going to be stored, create a folder for each patient.